Giulio Carlo Argan

 Giulio Carlo Argan (17 May 1909 – 12 November 1992) was an Italian art historian, critic and politician.

 Biography

 Argan was born in Turin and studied in the University of Turin, graduating in 1931.
 In 1928 he entered the National Fascist Party.
 In the 1930 he worked for the National Antiquity and Arts Directorate, first in Turin and then in Modena and Rome, where he collaborated to the creation of the Istituto Superiore per la Conservazione ed il Restauro and directed the magazine Le Arti.
-His career was boosted by the friendship of the Fascist leader Cesare Maria De Vecchi, then national Minister of Education.
+His career was boosted by his friendship with the Fascist leader Cesare Maria De Vecchi, then national Minister of Education.